Brand & Activation: What to Expect in 2020

 When it comes to spotting marketing trends, it’s easy to get distracted by the buzziest tech developments.
 But in our field of work, guiding the world’s leading brands to avenues of uncommon growth, there’s a higher likelihood that the most important trends aren’t brand new.

-And yes, staying on the top of the latest technologies and trends like TikTok and VSCO girls certainly matters.
+And yes, staying on top of the latest technologies and trends like TikTok and VSCO girls certainly matters.
 But not as much as paying attention to these five developing – and seismic – shifts.
 Let’s take a closer look:

 1. Digital experience makes way for humans.